GopikaGupta/Machine_Learning_from_Scratch/README.md

-This is my Machine Learning codes in Python
+These are my Machine Learning codes in Python